radovankavicky/core/README.md

 In general, files in the `external` folder may be subject to a different license than the rest of the project.
-Files outside that folder are native to the project.
+Files outside that folder are native to the project and are licensed under the GNU FDL.

 More information
 ----------------